jina-ai/examples/advanced-vector-search/README.md

-# Build a Search system using Facebook AI Similarity Search (FAISS) as vector database <!-- omit in toc -->
+# Build a Search system using Facebook AI Similarity Search (FAISS) or Annoy as vector database <!-- omit in toc -->

 <p align="center">